 Amnesia gives the opportunity to the user to further customize the final solution by transforming an safe solution to safe one using suppression.
 It is often the case that an unsafe solution violates the desired k-anonymity guaranty just for a few records.
 For example, in a dataset with 100k records, it might be only 5 records that do no fall into k-sized groups.
 Instead for further generalizing the whole dataset, the user might opt for suppressing, i.e., removing these 5 records.
 Amnesia will show the percentage of records that violate the guaranty by following these steps: 1.
 Choose an unsafe solution in solution graph, 2.
 Choose "Show statistics", 3.
 Select the combination of all available quasi identifiers.
 Amnesia will show on the left part of the pop up window the percentage of records that violate the privacy guaranty based on the combination of quasi identifiers chosen.
 If the user presses the suppress button at the bottom right part of the window, these records will be removed and the unsafe solution will be transformed to a safe one and will be directly applied to the dataset.

 The user can get a preview of each solution in the solution graph.
-When a solution node is clicked a pop-up menu will appear with the option User select (one click) a solution and a pop-up will appear, then user clicks to “Preview of the Anonymized dataset”.
+When a solution node is clicked, a pop-up menu will appear with the option "Preview of the Anonymized dataset"..

-An anonymization solution comprises a series of anonymization rules, that define how each quasi identifier must be anonymized, e.g., Rule 1: "Country" attribute should be anonymized to the continent level.
-Amnesia allows the user to save these rules, so they can be reused in the same or similar datasets in the future.
+An anonymization solution comprises a series of anonymization rules that define how each quasi-identifier must be anonymized (e.g., Rule 1: "Country" attribute should be anonymized to the continent level).
+Amnesia allows the user to save these rules so that they can be reused in the same or similar datasets in the future.
 Rules are saved by using the "Save Rules" button in the results screen.

-Saving the anonymized dataset is possible through the results screen or the anonymized dataset screen (Anonymized->Source), by pressing the button “Save To Local”, located in the up right menu.
+Saving the anonymized dataset is possible through the results screen or the anonymized dataset screen ("Anonymized->Source") by clicking "Save To Local" located in the upper-right menu.